-The Reptilia class is a prominent part of all terrestrial assemblage, containing 9,084 species by the latest count [1].
+The Reptilia class is a prominent part of all terrestrial assemblage, containing 9,084 species by the latest count (Uetz and Hallermann, 2010).
 Reptiles are represented by four orders: Crocodilia, Rhynchocephalia; Squamata and Testudinata.
-The Squamata order includes lizards, land animals with well-defined eating habits [2].
+The Squamata order includes lizards, land animals with well-defined eating habits (Vitt et al., 2003).

-Reptiles are very important for maintenance of ecosystems.
+Reptiles are very important for the maintenance of ecosystems.
 For this reason, many papers have been published on their geographic and population distribution and ecological and behavioral aspects.
 However, few studies have been published on the morphological aspects of these animals.
-These factors are important for their correct classification and comparison against other phylogenetically related species and to establish their interaction with the biome where they live [3, 4].
+These factors are important for their correct classification and comparison against other phylogenetically related species and to establish their interaction with the biome where they live (Firmiano et al., 2011; Hamdi et al., 2014).

-The genus Acanthodactylus is commonly known as the fringe-fingered lizards and is the largest genus in the family Lacertidae with over 40 described species [5].
-Members of this genus are small- to medium-sized, diurnal, terrestrial, and oviparous species that inhabit semi-arid to desert ecosystems from the Iberian Peninsula, through North Africa, to the Middle East and west India, including Cyprus and the Arabian Peninsula [6].The latter three studies divided the genus into species groups, a division that is commonly used today [7].
+The genus Acanthodactylus is commonly known as the fringe-fingered lizards and is the largest genus in the family Lacertidae with over 40 described species (Uetz, 2013).
+Members of this genus are small- to medium-sized, diurnal, terrestrial, and oviparous species that inhabit semi-arid to desert ecosystems from the Iberian Peninsula, through North Africa, to the Middle East and West India, including Cyprus and the Arabian Peninsula (Sindaco and Jeremc'enko, 2008).The latter three studies divided the genus into species groups, a division that is commonly used today (Tamar, 2014).

 The Acanthodactylus boskianus species group is a striking case of taxonomic uncertainty.
-Although it is a small group of only three species, its geographical range is the largest in the genus.
-It includes Acanthodactylus boskianus [8], Acanthodactylus schreiberi [9] and Acanthodactylus nilsoni [10].
-Acanthodactylus boskianus is the most widespread species of its genus ranging through North Africa [11].
-Acanthodactylus boskianus has been divided into five subspecies: A. boskianus boskianus [8] from the Nile delta and parts of Sinai, A. boskianus asper [12] from much of the distribution range of the species, A. boskianus euphraticus [13] from Iraq, A. boskianus khattensis from Mauritania and A. boskianus nigeriensis from Niger [14].
+Although it is a small group of only three species, its geographical range is the largest in genus. the It includes Acanthodactylus boskianus (Daudin, Acanthodactylus 1802), schreiberi (Boulenger, 1878) and Acanthodactylus nilsoni (Rastegar-1998).
+Acanthodactvlus Pouvani, boskianus is the most widespread species of its genus ranging through North Africa (Salvador, 1982).
+Acanthodactylus boskianus has been divided into five subspecies: A. boskianus boskianus (Daudin, 1802) from the Nile delta and parts of Sinai, A. boskianus asper (Audouin, 1827) from much of the distribution range of the species. Α. boskianus euphraticus (Boulenger, 1919) from Iraq, A. boskianus khattensis from Mauritania and Α. boskianus nigeriensis from Niger (Trape et al., 2012).
 Animals in Aswan are A. b. asper.

 The liver has multiple and complex functions.
-It is the site of numerous metabolic processes, because it receives all the material absorbed by the intestines, except for a certain quantity of lipids transported by the lymph nodes [15].
+It is the site of numerous metabolic processes, because it receives all the material absorbed by the intestines, except for a certain quantity of lipids transported by the lymph nodes (Samuelson, 2007).
 The liver is one of the most important organs in the organism, because it metabolizes stores, synthesizes and eliminates the substances absorbed.
-It also produces bile, an exocrine secretion of the hepatic cells, which plays a key role in the digestion and absorption of fats [16].
+It also produces bile, an exocrine secretion of the hepatic cells, which plays a key role in the digestion and absorption of fats (Pough et al., 1999).
 Knowledge of reptiles' liver morphology is a valuable source of information for clinicians.
-It is fundamental for the proper diagnosis of reptile diseases.
-Schaffner [17] analyzed the livers of reptiles in general, but few studies have examined the liver of Acanthodactylus boskianus.
+It is fundamental for the proper diagnosis Schaffner of reptile diseases.
+(Schaffner, 1998) analyzed the livers of reptiles in general, but few studies examined the liver have of Acanthodactylus boskianus.
 Therefore, the purpose of this study was to characterize the liver of this species microscopically during hibernation, to shed light on the morphological aspects of this class of reptile.